Our approach to learning

 Within the curriculum, we put an emphasis on the literacy and numeracy skills needed by our students for success in and out of the academy; thus allowing them to be able to analyse information, express ideas and support their arguments.

-Our PSHE and citizenship programme supports the spiritual, moral, social and cultural development of students.
-Students are taught British Values through our tutorial programme, academy ethos, assemblies and general expectations.
+Our personal development programme supports the spiritual, moral, social and cultural development of students.
+Students are taught British values through our tutorial programme, academy ethos, assemblies and general expectations.

 Sport and arts are an important part of our academy identity and we encourage all students to take an active part in extra-curricular activities.
 The ability of the performing arts to embrace all subject disciplines and social activities empowers pupils with the skills needed to communicate more effectively in whatever profession they end up involved in.